knockmark10/ProcessIndicatorView/README.md

 ### Restriction

  As for now, the library is not dinamyc in terms of number of items displayed on the bar.
-It's limited to 5 items and each item has its own name.
+It's limited to 5 items.

 ### License